Sander Innvær

-Sander Håvik Innvær (born 11 October 2004) is a Norwegian footballer who plays as a wing-back for Tromsø.
+Sander Håvik Innvær (born 11 October 2004) is a Norwegian professional footballer who plays as a left-back for Eliteserien club Tromsø.

 Career

 Haugesund

-Hailing from Bømlo, he played youth football in Bremnes.
+Hailing from Bømlo Municipality, he played youth football in Bremnes.
 He joined Haugesund as a youth player in the fall of 2020.

 Innvær made his FKH debut as a substitute in April 2022.
 His first Eliteserien start came in October 2023 against Strømsgodset, which Haugesund won 1–0.
 He was given a professional contract in the summer of 2023, lasting until the end of 2025.
 After the 2023 season, Innvær received an internal award as Talent of the Year.
 His contract was also prolonged to the end of 2027.

 Playing the season opener in 2024 against Odd signalled that Innvær would make his breakthrough that season.
 His first Eliteserien goal came in September 2024 against Kristiansund, securing one point in a 2–2 draw.

 Innvær would also go on to play fifty-seven games and scoring twenty-four times for their second team.